l300lvl/Gnome-Shell-Window-Buttons-Extension/README.md

 To-do
 -----

+- Check for theme matching metacity theme
 - Add unfocused window support for better theming
 - Add option to handle only maximized windows
-- Add option to hide is there are no maximized windows
+- Add option to hide if there are no maximized windows
 - Moar themes!